sandygiuliani/drug_repo/README.md

 Find here Python scripts for a drug repositiong bio-/chemoinformatics project applied to schistosomiasis.

+**FAQ**
-What is drug repositioning?
-The usage of a known drug for a different therapeutic indication.
+Q. What is drug repositioning?
+A. The usage of a known drug for a different therapeutic indication.
 For a few examples, see http://en.wikipedia.org/wiki/Drug_repositioning
-What is schistosomiasis?
-A very nasty parasitic disease affecting over 200 million people.
+Q. What is schistosomiasis?
+A. A very nasty parasitic disease affecting over 200 million people.
 Learn more at: http://www.who.int/topics/schistosomiasis/en/
-How does the tool work?
-By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
+Q. How does the tool work?
+A. By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
+Q. What is archindex?
+A. See below ARCHINDEX/ARCHSCHEMA.

 **CONTENTS**
 * drug_repo.py - Python script that reads input files (chemb/drugbank), filters data, extracts relevant info for mapping with domain architecture info.
 It is being developed at the moment.